LeanIn.Org: Lean In Together

 In March 2015, a partnership with the NBA and WNBA was initiated to emphasize "how men benefit from equality and providing practical tips for men to do their part at home and at work."

 #20PercentCounts

 In April 2017, the organization launched #20PercentCounts, a national campaign on Equal Pay Day to highlight the importance of closing the gender pay gap.
 Working with Lean In community leaders in more than 25 U.S. cities, the organization was able to recruit hundreds of businesses to offer 20% off purchases and share information on the gender pay gap in their communities.
-And In partnership with Funny or Die and Hulu, LeanIn.Org produced a video showing the impact of the pay gap on women's everyday lives, amassing more than 5 million views.
+In partnership with Funny or Die and Hulu, LeanIn.Org produced a video showing the impact of the pay gap on women's everyday lives, amassing more than 5 million views.

 Criticism

 An early criticism of Lean In came from Sandberg's advertisements for unpaid interns in 2013.

 Melissa Gira Grant in The Washington Post criticized the concept of the Lean In Circles.
 She was critical of the requirement to stay "positive" and that working-class women would be left out of the conversation.
 Some women have had trouble finding the right circle to fit their own needs and lifestyles.

 Other critics claim that Lean In is designed for "financially well-off women."